 - Rest as much as possible (sickness is often your body telling you to slow down)

 - Eat very simple foods; your digestion is at an all-time low during sickness and overtaxing it with heavy foods will lead to increased sickness.
-Healthy options include oatmeal, kitchari (click here for recipe), homemade chicken soup, basmati rice, and chicken broth, etc. Avoid dairy, meat (broth is better!), ALL sugar except small amounts of honey, raw or cold foods, cold beverages, and all processed foods.
+Healthy options include oatmeal, kitchari (click here for our Get Well Kitchari recipe), homemade chicken soup, basmati rice, chicken broth, veggie broth, etc. Avoid dairy, meat (except broth), ALL sugar except small amounts of honey, raw or cold foods, cold beverages, and all processed foods.

 So, with these age-old tips in mind, let us now move onto the good stuff!